Ruth Negga: 2021–present

 In 2021, Negga starred in Rebecca Hall's period drama Passing opposite Tessa Thompson.
 The film is adapted from Nella Larsen's 1929 novel of the same name.
 The film premiered at the 2021 Sundance Film Festival and was shown at the New York Film Festival in the fall.
 Negga portrays Clare, a light-skinned Black woman in 1920s New York, navigating the color line by passing as a white woman.
 Variety praised Negga's performance writing, "Negga, brittle and dazzling, commands attention exactly the way Clare does in every room she walks into."
 For her performance, Negga was nominated for the Golden Globe Award, BAFTA and Screen Actors Guild Award in the category of Best Supporting Actress.

-In 2022, Negga made her Broadway debut in a production of Shakespeare's Macbeth as Lady Macbeth, alongside Daniel Craig as the titular character.
+In 2022, Negga made her Broadway debut in a production of William Shakespeare's Macbeth as Lady Macbeth, alongside Daniel Craig as the titular character.
 For her performance in the play, she received a nomination for the Tony Award for Best Performance by a Leading Actress in a Play.

 In 2023, Negga starred in Dan Levy's feature directorial debut Good Grief.

+In 2024, Negga starred in the American legal thriller anthology television series Presumed Innocent with Jake Gyllenhaal, earning a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie and a nomination for an Irish Film & Television Academy award.
+That year she also starred in the premiere of the play Quiet Songs by Finn Beames at the Barbican's Pit Theatre.

+In September 2025, a portrait painting of Negga by Dublin-based artist David Booth was unveiled at the National Gallery of Ireland.